gkalomiros/shotokan/curriculum/proposed/mudansha1/kyu9.md

 # 9th Kyu/1st Blue Belt Curriculum

+## Overall

-Physical material 9th kyu/1st blue belt students learn to prepare for promotion to 8th kyu/2nd blue belt.
+This is new material 9th kyu/1st blue belt students learn to prepare for promotion to 8th kyu/2nd blue belt.
+All previous material is expected to be refined because this and future material will build upon past material.

+## Physical Material

-## Kihon (Basics)
+### Kihon (Basics)

-### Stances/Footwork
+#### Stances/Footwork

-* front stance, side stance, back stance
+* fighting stance

+#### Punches, Blocks, Kicks, and Strikes

+* knife-hand block (back stance)
-* stepping forward and backwards and turning in front and back stances
+* round kick (front stance) and back kick (stepping backwards in front stance)
-* stepping side to side in side stance
-* **fighting stance**
-* **shuffling forward and stepping forward in fighting stance**

-### Punches/Strikes/Kicks

-* straight punch from side stance
-* lunge punch, reverse punch, and jab from front stance
-* palm heel, hammer fist, and elbow strikes from a front stance
-* front kick stepping forward in stance
-* side snap kick or side thrust kick stepping sideways in side stance
-* back kick stationary in natural stance
-* **spear hand, knife hand, and back fist strikes from a front stance**
+* spear hand, knife hand, and back fist strikes (front stance)
-* **round kick stepping forward in front stance**
-* **back kick stepping backwards in front stance**

-### Blocks

-* rising, inside, outside, and downward blocks from front stance
-* knife hand block from back stance
-* **augmented block from front stance or back stance**

-### Combinations
+#### Combinations

-* jab to reverse punch stationary in front stance
+* jab to reverse punch (fighting stance)
-* reverse punch to jab stationary in front stance
-* front kick to lunge punch stepping forward in front stance
-* reverse punch to front kick stepping forward in front stance
+* reverse punch to front kick (fighting stance)
-* **jab to reverse punch in fighting stance**
-* **reverse punch to front kick in fighting stance**
-* **front kick to jab in fighting stance**
+* front kick to jab (fighting stance)

-## Kata (Forms)
+### Kata (Forms)

-* Taikyoku Shodan
-* Taikyoku Nidan
 * Heian Shodan
-* **Heian Nidan**

-## Kumite (Partner Drills)
+### Kumite (Partner Drills)

-* 5-step sparring with head-high and middle-level lunge punches and front kicks
-* simple statics grabs and escapes
+* *no new material*

+## Social Material

+No new material is presented, but students should be aware that as they progress, they increasingly become role-models for good behavior in the dojo to junior students.

+## Scholastic Material

+Additional scholastic material about Shotokan karate is provided in handouts and ad-hoc during classes.
+Students should continue keeping a training journal.